A-Dakkak-Badwi/Java-Beginner-Middle-Tasks/src/tag09/Readme.md

----

 # Konto and Bruch Management System

-A Java application that combines two systems:
-1. A **Konto Management System** for simulating bank account operations.
-2. A **Bruch Management System** for performing operations on fractions.
+A Java application for simulating bank account management and performing operations on fractions.
+It includes advanced features such as overdraft handling for accounts and arithmetic operations for fractions.

 ---